Comprehensive Zoning Bylaw

 What's Happening?

-In the CVRD, agriculturally zoned lands include all lands within the Agricultural Land Reserve (ALR), plus lands that have high agricultural potential, as identified in the anticipated Modernized Official Community Plan (MOCP).
+In the CVRD, agriculturally zoned lands include all lands within the Agricultural Land Reserve (ALR), plus lands that have high agricultural potential, as identified in the Official Community Plan (OCP).

 • Reduce the total number of zones in electoral areas, including agricultural zones